 RET10.
 [If RET9=6] Please describe the problem you were having with your employer or at the site.
 (Capture open-end response)

-RET11[ONLY IF RET3=NO] Have you chosen to provide direct patient care in any NHSC-approved site after fulfilling your service obligation with the NHSC program?
+RET11.
+[ONLY IF RET3=NO] Have you chosen to provide direct patient care in any NHSC-approved site after fulfilling your service obligation with the NHSC program?

 Yes (Continue to RET12)